JacoboLansac/audits/solo/origami/origami-autostaking-review.md

 }
 ```

-Note that in the above, `primaryRewardToken4626` would be `oriBGT`.
+Note: in the above code, `primaryRewardToken4626` would be `oriBGT`.

-However, if oriBGT is paused for any reason (hopefully not a hack), then the `oriBGT.deposit()` transaction reverts.
-This means that all those external user actions would revert as well.
-From those actions, it is acceptable that users cannot deposit more tokens into the AutoStaking vault.
-However, the following two are not so acceptable:
+In the undesirable circumstance that oriBGT is paused, the `oriBGT.deposit()` transaction reverts.
+This means that all those external functions in the AutoStaking vault would revert as well.
+It does make sense that new deposits into the AutoStaking are not permitted.
+However:
-- Users should be able to withdraw their principal, so the `withdraw()` function should work even if oriBGT paused.
+- Users should be able to withdraw their principal, so the `withdraw()` function should not revert even if oriBGT paused.
-- Users should be able to collect the accrued oriBGT rewards (even though they may not be very useful).
-So, possibly, `getReward()` should also work regardless of oriBGT being paused.
+- Users should be able to collect the already accrued oriBGT rewards.
+So, `getReward()` should not revert as well if oriBGT is paused.

 #### Mitigation
-- Checking if oriBGT is paused before depositing inside
+Proposed solutions:
-- A toggle parameter bypassOriBGTdeposits that admins can toggle when oriBGT is paused, so that withdrawals are possible
+- Checking if oriBGT is paused before depositing
-Before depositing, read if investments are paused
+- A toggle parameter (example `bypassOriBGTdeposits`) that admins can toggle to bypass the oriBGT deposits.
+With this, if oriBGT is paused, admins can bypass the deposit and so that withdrawals/rewardsClaims would be possible.

 #### Team response: fixed
 Fixed in [48dee5018b8eb7e8349b2509e457550ce032d171](https://github.com/TempleDAO/origami/commit/48dee5018b8eb7e8349b2509e457550ce032d171)